manuvazquez/gift-wrapper/README.md

 If you don't pass any argument, `parameters.yaml` and `bank.yaml` files are expected.
 The former is a settings file wheras the latter is the actual *input file* in which you must write the questions.

-The output will be a text file in GIFT format with the same name as the input one (the file with the questions) but `.gift` extension (by default, `bank.gift` then).
+The output will be a text file in GIFT format with the same name as the input one (the file with the questions) but `.gift.txt` extension (by default, `bank.gift.txt` then).
+It seems that *sometimes* Moodle has troubles importing (recognizing) a text file if the extension is not `.txt`.

 ### Parameters